marcusmchale/algrow/README.md

 change in visible surface area of each lamina disc, which is determined using image analysis techniques.

-The [previous quantification method](<https://academic.oup.com/plphys/article/180/1/109/6117624>) relied on simple thresholds in each dimension of a chosen colourspace for image thresholding.
+The [previous quantification method](<https://academic.oup.com/plphys/article/180/1/109/6117624>) relied on thresholds in each dimension of a chosen colourspace for image segmentation.
-Although this strategy is widely used in plant phenotyping, it suffers in less controlled imaging environments where the subject may always be easily distinguished from background.
+Although this strategy is widely used in plant phenotyping, it suffers in less controlled imaging environments where the subject may not always be readily distinguished from background.
 For example, in our apparatus for Ulva phenotyping, microalgal growth occupies a similar colourspace to the Ulva subject.
 Similarly, in our apparatus for Palmaria phenotying, leaching pigments can accumulate on the surface of nylon mesh making the distinction of these colours more difficult.

-Importantly however, the colours are distinct, and the issue is a matter of more appropriately defining the colourspace.
-We have developed a methodology, whereby a concave polygon is used to more accurately describe the target colourspace.
-To define this polygon we construct an alpha shapes from a set of training points and implemented an interactive configuration tool for this purpose..

-#todo Provide examples of convex/concave polygons in image segmentation.

-Further, the prior methodology relied on manual annotation in the ImageJ graphical interface.
-This process is time-consuming and dependent on fixed coordinate positions of the lamina disc across the image stack.
+These colour gradients also result in poor performance for existing solutions like kmeans clustering (e.g. KmSeg).

+To more allow user supervised definition of the target colourspace, we have developed in AlGrow, an interactive GUI.
+In this interface, the pixel colours are presented in a 3-dimensional (3D) plot in Lab colourspace.
+Colours can be selected either in this 3D plot or from the source image.
+When sufficient colours are selected (>=4), a hull can be generated, either the convex hull or an alpha hull which permits concave surfaces and disjoint regions.

+To automate annotation, we implemented a strategy to detect circular regions of high contrast.
+This readily detects the subjects in our apparatus, due to high contrast holding rings (now paint-marker applied to the apparatus) but also the circular surface of typical plant pots.
+We then cluster these circles into plates/trays and assign indices based on relative positions.
+Importantly, this method of relative indexation supports movement of plates and trays across an image series, easing the previously time-consuming process.

-# Issues specific to existing strategy
+# Issues specific to prior strategy
 Manual adjustment of fixed thresholds for segmentation in ImageJ is time-consuming and can fail to identify or accurately segment across variable subject colours.
 Manual curation can also introduce operator error and biases to area quantification.